ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 In a service-based application, your components interact with data through many different services that expose data through properties and methods.
 These services may depend on other services that manage other sets of data.
 Your components consume these services to perform tasks, giving your components many responsibilities.

-Imagine you have an application that manages movies with a component that fetches and displays a list of movies.
+Imagine that your application manages movies.
+Here is a component that fetches and displays a list of movies.

 <code-example header="movies-page.component.ts">
 @Component({